GabrielSlima/blog/articles/clean-code-objects-data-structures.md

     <h3>Procedural vs Object Oriented programming</h3>
     <p>
-        Before getting into the differences between these two imperative ways of writing code I would like to explain what subroutines are...
+        Before getting into the differences between these two imperative ways of writing code I would like to remember you what subroutines are...
     </p>
     <h4>Subroutines</h4>
     <p>